cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 with constants :math:`(a, b, d)=(1.2, -0.6, 0.3)` and initial condtions of :math:`y_s(t=0)=2.0` and :math:`y_f(t=0)=1.0`.

-If you look inside the implementation file (:code:`*.c/cpp`) which was generated in the last tutorial you'll see:
+If you look inside the implementation file (:code:`*.c/cpp`) which was generated in the last tutorial you'll see the code shown below, and recognise its correlation with the initial conditions above.

 .. code-block:: cpp

-    // tutorial3_PredatorPrey_generated.cpp
+    // tutorial3_PredatorPrey_generated.cpp:
     void initializeStatesAndConstants(double *states, double *variables)
     {
         states[0] = 2.0;        // represents the inital number of sharks